Japan Center for Economic Research

 Chalongphob Sussangkarn (Thailand): Distinguished Fellow, Thailand Development Research Institute

-Akihiko Tanaka (Japan): Professor, University of Tokyo
+Akihiko Tanaka (Japan): Professor, The University of Tokyo

 Advisory Board